secretstartups/handbook/job-families/engineering/ux-researcher/index.html.md

 #### Responsibilities
 * Through your research, build a knowledge base that positions yourself as a thought leader within GitLab.

-* Personally initiate and conduct research within your assigned stage groups, across adjacent stage groups, and across GitLab, to build stronger foundational knowledge of GitLab.
+* Personally initiate and conduct research within your assigned stage groups, across adjacent stage groups, and across GitLab, to build deep foundational knowledge of GitLab.
 Research should consist of a mix of problem validation, foundational research, and strategic research projects.
-When possible, include other Researchers to take part in these projects.
+When possible, include other Researchers to participate in these projects.

 * Know GitLab: understand the technology, experiences, and features of the GitLab product.
 Maintain a thorough knowledge of the direction and vision for your assigned and adjacent stage groups.